Learn - Recipes

 - Sharing a Budget: sharing the budget a recipe lives in, and the view and edit access levels that decide who can change it.

 - Subscription: what is free and what Premium adds.
-Everything here is free except scanning a recipe.
+Everything here is free except adding photos and scanning a recipe.